 Approximately six general meetings are held each year.
 All parents are invited to become members.
 Parents may also stand for election to our Board of Trustees.

-Newsletters are sent home every Thursday and available on this site.
+Newsletters are monthly and are available on this site.
+If you wish to receive the newsletter by email please email: email@example.com.
 These often contain important notices and information for parents and caregivers.
-Please ask to see the copy that your child brings home.

 Parents can help by supporting our fund raising ventures, as these are important to help us provide equipment and amenities for our students.